AcinorevRegreb/WPI_REU_RRI_2021/README.md

 # WPI_REU_RRI_2021
 This repository contains MATLAB code created during the 2021 Research Experience for Undergraduates (REU) sponsered by Worcester Polythechnic Institute (WPI).
 The industrial sponsor was the Renal Research Institute (RRI).
-Work was done by Veronica Berger, Williams College, Olivia Tom, Boston University, and Yael Yossefy, Wesleyan University.
+Work was done by Veronica Berger (Williams College), Olivia Tom (Boston University), and Yael Yossefy (Wesleyan University).
-Our academic advisors were Dr. Samuel Walcott and Dr. Duncan Wright.
+Our academic advisors were Dr. Sam Walcott and Dr. Duncan Wright.
 Our industrial liaison was Dr. Alhaji Cherif.

 Abstract: